tantalic/KLSDateLabel/README.md

 # KLSDateLabel
 A UILabel subclass for displaying dates.
+By default KLSDateLabel will use a relative description ("9 minutes ago", "16 hours from now", etc) for dates within 7 days of the current date (this behavior can be disabled).
+For dates outside of this range a date formatter is used to transform the date into text.
+The default date formatter uses a long date style and does not include the time.

 ## Usage